Trusted WordPress tutorials, when you need them most.

 Why Use Visual Editor to Create Widgets in WordPress?

-For example, if you’re using Smash Balloon Twitter Feed then you can embed recent tweets in any widget-ready area using the plugin’s Twitter Feed block.
+For example, with the Smash Balloon Twitter Feed plugin, you can embed your recent tweets anywhere using its block.

 An example of a custom block provided by a WordPress plugin

 It also adds a Text widget that you can customize with your own links, images, formatting, and more.
-This is perfect for creating a custom widget without having to write any code.
+This allows you to add rich, custom content to your widget areas without having to write any code.

 First, you need to install and activate the Widget Options plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.